cmruss/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive jumps formats based on the styling to detect and the respond to the screen size of the viewing device.
+Fully responsive will change not based on a specific screen size, but is designed to transition smoothly across any screen size, without defining any specific parameters for sizing.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is when a developer creates and styles a site designed to primarily function well on a mobile device, where as desktop first is designed to work primarily on a desktop computer.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+This makes the font a metric unit of about 10pt, since rems are based on the root font size, using any multiplier will give you a clear idea of what font-size you are setting; eg. 2.4rem would be equivalent to 24pt font.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a tool that allows for easier, stronger, more legible code.
+Using a preprocessor makes it easier to keep track of all your styling and quickly change multiple element styles at once.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Mixins utilizing variables takes top spot for me, the ease and functionality that these components working in tandem offer is far and beyond traditional CSS styling so far.
+Of everything we've covered so far, I cant say that there's anything that gives me much trouble, there are plenty of further use cases that I am completely ignorant of so I guess I would have to say that's my trouble, what I don't know about yet.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.